nleanba/typst-marginalia/lib.typ

 /// #internal[Mostly internal.]
 /// The counter used for the note icons.
 ///
-/// It is reccomended to reset this counter regularly if the default symbols are used,
+/// It is recommended to reset this counter regularly if the default symbols are used,
 /// as after eight notes it will start to number them.
 ///#example(scale-preview: 100%, `notecounter.update(1)`)
 /// -> counter